ShimonoMLab/GenerativeNeurosci_ML-LSTM/README.md

 # GenerativeNeurosci_ML-LSTM

 The directories 'homedir_runLSTM' and 'home_dir_plot' each contain a readme file related to their respective contents.
-Please refer to those files.
+Please refer to those files after unzippng them.